skim137/BIS-csv-dataset/README.md

 ## What's in this repository
-* Python ETL scripts that parse and load BIS data into SQLite
+* Python ETL scripts that parse and load BIS data into an SQLite file
 * BIS CSV files downloaded and unzipped
 * SQL script that creates a mapping table called 'country'
 * SQL script that inserts mapping data into the 'country' table